lbl-srg/soep/doc-design/source/download.rst

 Software
 ^^^^^^^^

-.. note:: Git Large File Storage is required for loading all the required dependencies of Spawn.
-  See `git-lfs installation instructions <https://github.com/git-lfs/git-lfs/wiki/Installation>`.

 SOEP is still in development.

-The development version for Linux 64 bit and Windows 64 bit is accessible with
+The development version for Linux 64 bit and Windows 64 can be downloaded from github.

+To download all required dependencies, Git Large File Storage is required.
+See `git-lfs installation instructions <https://github.com/git-lfs/git-lfs/wiki/Installation>`_.

+If Git Large File System is installed, Spawn can be downloaded as

 .. code-block:: bash